 There is a significant chasm between what marketers post to social media and what consumers want to see brands post, according to recent research from Sprout Social.
 One of the main elements of social media (and running a good business) is to know what your customer wants…and give it to ’em.
-By the look of this results of the study, social marketers have some work to do.
+By the look of the results of the study, social marketers have some work to do.

 The report was based on data from a survey conducted in April-May 2018 among 1,253 consumers and 2,060 social media marketers.

 As marketers, we hear about ROI every single day—and social marketers remain anxious about it.
 To truly understand what ROI means in the social marketing industry, and how social marketers are aligning with consumer preferences, Sprout Social surveyed social marketers on how they approach structure, goals and content.
 They asked about their priorities and what they need to do their best work.
 Then they cross-referenced their efforts against what consumers actually want.

 The study data shows that the top three content priorities for social marketers are misaligned with consumer preferences.
 Marketers are focused on posts that: